Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Compatibility of compositions

-The proofs of Theorem \ref{thm93} and Proposition \ref{prop912} are based on moduli spaces of a configuration introduced by Lekili-Lipiyansky in \cite{LL}, which they called $Y$-diagram.
-In this subsection we define and study the moduli space of $Y$-diagrams.
+The proofs of Theorem~\ref{thm93} and Proposition~\ref{prop912} are based on moduli spaces of configurations introduced by Lekili--Lipyanskiy in \cite{LL}, which they called a $Y$-diagram.
+In this subsection, we define and study the moduli space of $Y$-diagrams.
+We consider the domain $\mathcal Y = \mathcal Y_1 \cup \mathcal Y_2 \cup \mathcal Y_3 \subset \C$ as in Figure~\ref{Figure91}.